 ||Percentage of total March 2021

-- Financially we ended the year just over a third down on the previous year at £256,162.
+- Financially we ended the year just over a third down on the previous year with cash figures for individual memberships of £256,162.
+(With clubs included the total is £271,525 which is reported as £350,281 due to the way membership revenue is required to be reported).
 The trend of financial income did reflect the previous year but due to COVID-19 the totals were significantly down.

 - With membership being the third biggest income stream for BF it has been a hard hitting year, however the team has pulled together and is working hard on recovery plans for 2021-22 to help recapture membership levels and push them on as we return to fencing.

 - The purpose of the Club and Regions Officer is to support our affiliated regions, clubs and members.
 Whilst the focus is on England (as the role is funded by England Fencing), much of the work done is applicable across the UK.

 - The Club Digest has continued throughout the year providing BF affiliated clubs with much needed guidance, from COVID-19 restrictions to accessing funding, as well new BF initiatives such as the Playwaze platform and digital membership cards.